Northwest & Northeast Vietnam motorbiking in 11 days / 10 nights.

 Day 4: Vu Linh – Na Khan. ~250 km, ~9 h.

 You ride from Vu Linh to Na Khan through Thai Nguyen (over 200 km).
 In general, the road is sealed all the way until Bac Kan.
-However, the last part from Bac Kan to Na Khan is wild and little bumpy.
+However, the last part from Bac Kan to Na Khan is wild and a little bumpy.
 Na Khan is a Tay village, lost in the middle of the primitive forest.
-Mr. Lo, chief of the village will welcome us in his house.
+Mr. Lo, chief of the village will welcome us to his house.

 Day 5: Na Khan – Ba Be. ~50 km, ~2 h.

 In fact, you only have a short ride from Na Khan to Ba Be on a bumpy road.
 We leave our bikes at our host’s house.
 Then easy boating on the lake and river until the house of Mr. Pirate where we have lunch.
 Afternoon, we can go to the market (if it is the day you arrive), stop at a waterfall, have a swim, etc. Down the waterfall, we could visit the village and a small school.

 We can stay in the stilt house of forest guards (next to Pirate’s house) or come back to the village and spend overnight with Mr. Dang and his family.